Yetenol/antonpusch.de/content/powershell/index.md

     NamedCaptureGroup = $_.Groups["name"].value
 }}
 ```

+Strong typing - Use types, classes, add dynamic members to objects

+Modules - Structure and load reusable code from library

+Script distribution - Use git to sync scripts and documentation to remote servers

  [File system operations - Use paths, get meta data, link, download, and encrypt files and folders](./filesystem/index.md)